The Path of Destiny

 "Hey," a voice from near the two scizor cried, "believe it or not, not everyone wants to stay in their first form forever."
 Another pokémon had apparently heard Scytheclaw's outburst.

 All at once she realized that there was another commotion happening on the other side of the park.
-She wasn't close enough to hear what it was about, but several pokémon were fighting and a few trainers, one of them one of the ones that had been talking about eevee in the city, were shouting orders to them.
-A few humans and pokémon ran toward them, telling them that battling in the park was not allowed, and Snowcrystal started to walk the other way.
+She wasn't close enough to hear what it was about, but several pokémon were fighting and a few trainers, including one of the ones that had been talking about eevee in the city, were shouting orders to them.
+A few humans and pokémon ran toward the trainers, telling them that battling in the park was not allowed, and Snowcrystal started to walk the other way.

 "Hurry for what?" she asked, perplexed.